MichaelCastanares/michaelcastanares.github.io/index.md

 ---

-### Research Initiatives: Use of alternative datasets to nowcast the Philippine econonmy
+### Research Initiatives: Use of alternative datasets to nowcast the Philippine economy

 [Nowcasting Philippine Household Consumption: An Alternative Approach using Google Trends and XGBoost Model](/sample_page)